 Lemon Curd

-- Strain the lemon curd to remove any large bits of zest, then transfer to a glass container and cover with saran wrap, making sure the saran wrap touches the surface of the lemon curd.
+- Strain the lemon curd through a fine sieve to remove any large bits of zest, then transfer to a glass container and cover with saran wrap, making sure the saran wrap touches the surface of the lemon curd.

 Sweet Cream Cheese